leixiaofeng-astar/eye_rasabot/data/nlu.md

 - find me a nearby [hospital](facility_type) my zip code is [10119](location)
 - i need a [home health agency](facility_type)

+## intent: out_of_scope
+- I want to order food
+- What is 2 + 2?
+- Who's the US President?
+- Who's you?
+- are you stupid?
+- will I kill myself?

 ## intent:thanks
 - Thanks
 - Thank you